khalileldoau/global-news-engagement-on-social-media/README.md

 ### Looker

-Finally, I vizualized the data with looker, using the data from the fct_posts tables from the production dataset in BigQuery.
+Finally, I vizualized the data with looker, using the data from the "fct_posts" table from the production dataset in BigQuery.

 Dahsboard link: https://lookerstudio.google.com/s/l4pav5Xapvs